amail/comfirm-dmarc-report-server/README.md

 Features
 --------

-* Acts as an SMTP server, no need for 3rd-party software.
+* Acts as an SMTP server, no need for any 3rd-party software.
 * High performance, uses epoll().
 * Validates DKIM signatures for data integrity.
-* Passes the reports in real-time to a web service as JSON.
+* Passes the reports in "real-time" to a web service as JSON data.
 * Internal queueing - persistant.